Avowed is so much more than a Skyrim clone — here's everything we know

 How is Avowed like Skyrim?

-Since the initial announcement, Avowed has drawn parallels to Skyrim and the Elder Scrolls franchise.
+Since the initial announcement, Avowed has drawn parallels to Skyrim and the entire Elder Scrolls franchise.
 From the trailer, we can see that it uses the first-person RPG style reminiscent of The Elder Scrolls games, particularly with the hand glowing with magic.
 Windows Central describes the game’s formula as somewhere between Skyrim and The Outer Worlds:

 “At least directly compared to the likes of Skyrim and Oblivion, Avowed seems to be a far more colorful game, reminding me far more of The Outer Worlds.
 Luminescent cave mushrooms, verdant forests awash with gigantic flora, and hulking sunlit temples complete with skeleton-infested depths and tombs are plentiful.
 It came as a bit of a surprise given the game's original trailer, which seemed like it was trying to strike a much darker tone, save for the neon spell effects.”